-Darren Sherkat is a Professor of Sociology in the Department of Sociology at SIU Carbondale.
+Darren Sherkat is a Professor of Sociology in Sociology at SIU Carbondale.
 He has published 59 articles in peer-reviewed journal and 13 chapters in edited books, and three books.
 His work has appeared in top general interest sociology journals like Social Forces, American Sociological Review, and Social Science Quarterly.
 He has also served on the editorial boards of American Sociological Review, Social Forces and American Journal of Sociology, and is currently on the editorial boards of Social Science Research, Social Currents, Sociology of Religion, and Journal for the Scientific Study of Religion.
 Dr. Sherkat was editor and book review editor of Review of Religious Research from 1999-2001.

 On a personal note, he races road bikes, cyclocross, and even mountain bikes.